General information for people with inherited mutations

 Both men and women can carry a mutation in .
 Inherited mutations in are associated with .

-People with an inherited mutation in have increased risk for certain cancers.
+People with an in have increased risk for certain cancers.
 The lifetime cancer risk for people with is high, and many people have more than one cancer.
 See our Cancer Risk section for more information.

 There are guidelines for screening and prevention for certain cancers in people with a mutation.
 See our Risk Management section for more information about screening and prevention options in people with this mutation.